 iPad, as well as Samsung galaxy tab s4, comes with a USB-C port which can be used for charging as well as connectivity purposes.
 Samsung allows you to fully utilize the potential of the port as it can be plugged to a power bank or a monitor.
 On top of that you can also plug-in USB-C supported storage devices such as hard disks and card readers.

-In spite of having the exact same USB port, the iPad Pro does not allow you to hook in an external storage device.
+In spite of having the exact same USB port, the iPad Pro does not allow full access to your external storage device.
 So you end up using the iPad to just connect it to the external monitor and transfer photos and videos.
 Importing – exporting the set of brushes and fonts could be a challanging task.

 At the bottom of the Samsung tab and the Apple iPad pro, you will find connection pin which snaps to the keyboard accessory.
 The keyboard accessory is available separately for both the devices.
 These keyboards magnetically attach to the tablet and can also work as a tablet stand.
-These keyboards are made for typing-heavy work and should not be bought if all you want is a tablet stand.
+These keyboards are made for typing-heavy work.

 The Samsung Galaxy tab s4 has a feature called Samsung Dex.
 It allows you to plug your tablet to an external monitor and use the tablet as a desktop.
 You can also use the Samsung tablet like a traditional drawing pad where you look at the monitor and draw artwork on the tablet.

 Other than keyboard and Samsung Dex the Galaxy tab also supports an external mouse which can be useful during the Samsung Dex mode.
 On the other hand, Apple believes that the Apple pencil is so good that you don’t really need a mouse.
 That is the reason you cannot use a USB or wireless Bluetooth mouse with iPads.